Care and maintenance

 Attention!

-• Avoid using cleaning agents and other chemicals when cleaning.
+• Do not use cleaning agents and other chemicals for maintenance.

 Composite

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 CLEANING OF COMPOSITE TABLE TOPS